Autumn Term 1 2022

 Year 3 had a fantastic trip to Meanwood Valley Farm where we learnt all about different types of rocks such as granite, slate, sandstone, limestone and coal.
-We did lots of fun experiments to test the properties of these rocks to see how hard they were and whether they are acidic by dropping vinegar onto them.
-We also made our own soil, tested soil to see what it is made from and made our own wormeries!
-Year 3 had such a wonderful, fun packed day and learnt so much more about rocks, their properties and uses and the components of soil.
+We walked back through time to find out when these rocks formed and how.
+We discussed the everyday uses of rocks.
+Year 3 carried out lots of fun experiments to test the properties of these rocks to see how hard they were and whether they are acidic by dropping vinegar onto them.
+We found out that limestone fizzed when we dropped small amount of vinegar onto it.
+We also made our own soil and investigated the components of it.
+We found out that soil is made from rock and contains water, air, minerals and organic matter such as dead leaves, twigs and animals.
+We also learnt that soil takes a long time to form.

 The Stone Age

-We also have a Worthy Word Wall on our History wall which we add to when we learn new vocabulary directly from the word search or from our shared reading.
-Words like prehistoric, Paleolithic, Mesolithic, Neolithic and gatherer have been added so far which are words directly as a result of our discussions around the word search and guided reading sessions.
+We also have a worthy word wall on our History wall which we add to when we learn new vocabulary directly from the word search or from our shared reading.
+Words like prehistoric, Paleolithic era, Mesololithic era, Neolithic era and gatherer have been added so far which are words directly as a result of our discussions around the word search and guided reading sessions.

 In PE, we have been learning different throwing techniques and practicing how to catch accurately.
 We played lots of mini games to practice these skills and discussed what sports they would be useful in.
 The children were fantastic at playing fairly with their partner and catching/throwing the resources sensibly.

-We have also introduced our new class worry monster who Year 3 have named Bubbles.
-Bubbles is there for all children to share their worries.
-Year 3 do this by either speaking to Bubbles or writing their worry on a small card and letting Bubbles eat the worry.
-This means that the worry no longer has to take up space in their mind anymore and Bubbles can deal with it.
-Year 3 decided that I (Mrs Hodgson) and Mrs Riordan would look at the worries that Bubbles eats and it would also give the children the opportunity to speak to an adult about their worry too.
+We have also introduced our new class worry monster who Year 3 have named Nom Nom.
+Nom Nom is there for all children to share their worries.
+Year 3 do this by either speaking to Nom Nom or writing their worry on a small card and letting Nom Nom eat the worry.
+This means that the worry no longer has to take up space in their mind anymore and Nom Nom can deal with it.
+Year 3 decided the adult in class would look at the worries that Nom Nom eats and it would also give the children the opportunity to speak to an adult about their worry too.